 The College of Arts and Sciences encourages all students to understand regions and nations outside of the United States through University courses and international experiences.
 The Global Scholars program helps students prepare for and reflect upon their pre-departure, international, and re-entry processes to cultivate their intellectual and intercultural learning.

 Global Scholars supports students in connecting their international and intercultural courses and experiences to their academic, professional, and personal endeavors.
 It is open to students from any major in the College of Arts and Sciences.
-Learning Beyond the Classroom opportunities are available.
+Learn about Study Abroad opportunities open to Global Scholars.
 Students who satisfy all requirements will receive the Global Scholar designation on their University transcript and at Commencement.

 Coursework and Credits Overview

 To earn the College of Arts and Sciences Global Scholar designation, a student must complete successfully:

 - Global Intercultural Orientation (INST 100, 2 credits): This course prepares students to study and/or work abroad, developing skills in learning about and reflecting on cultural differences in education, work, and living abroad.
 It is open to any University student.

 - Minimum six credits of courses outside the United States successfully completed in one or more international study experiences.
 This may be accomplished through the LondonSemester or one of the many other study abroad experiences offered or arranged by the University.
 Exceptions to international study may be granted for intensive foreign language training.
 Student must be in good academic standing to participate in study abroad and to graduate with Global Scholars recognition.
 Specific study abroad programs may require higher standards of admission.

 - Minimum six credits of international and intercultural courses, including foreign languages, world regions and cultures, or global issues.
 These may be completed at the University or through University-approved study abroad.